genaiwithankitachandak/events_adk/README.md

 ### **Project Setup**

+1. Copy .env.example file as .env

-1. Set your Google Cloud Project ID and Location:
+    Set your Google Cloud Project ID and Location:
-   Update the PROJECT\_ID and LOCATION variables in the events\_agent\_adk\_latest.py file:
+   Update the PROJECT\_ID and LOCATION variables in the .env file:
    PROJECT\_ID \= "Project_id"  \# Replace with your GCP Project ID
    LOCATION \= "us-central1" \# Replace with your preferred GCP region

 2. BigQuery Table Configuration:
    Ensure you have a BigQuery dataset and table created for storing event data.
-Update the table\_id variable in the insert\_to\_bq function with your BigQuery table path:
+Update the table\_id variable in the in .env with your BigQuery table path:
    \# Example: table\_id \= "your-gcp-project-id.your\_bigquery\_dataset.events\_agent"

    The table schema should be compatible with the Event output schema, including columns for destination, name, description, start\_date, end\_date, location, url, and category.

+3. Update the places API key in .env.
+We use Places env to create unique_id for eah event based on location, start_date and end_date

 ### **Installing Libraries**

 Install the necessary Python libraries using pip:

-\!pip install google-adk google-cloud-bigquery
+\pip install -r requirements.text

 ## **Agent Details**